SHOWING 1 - 1 OF 1 RESULTS

 3. Ways in which they communicate to employees

-Commercial Driver’s License training that requires student payment, but leaves student open to fielding numerous job offers.
+This is a commercial driver’s license training program that requires student payment, but leaves students open to fielding numerous job offers.
 Schools work with 12 different partners to pre-hire students.
-Classes run every two weeks and is a great option for chapters, with a quick out date.
+Classes run every two weeks and are a great option for chapters with a quick out date.

 **While they offer the same basics, each one has more specifics that the students should be aware of before they make a decision.
-The CSP office recommends the student talk to each company prior to signing with either in order to make the best informed decision when it comes to pay, location, actual drive time, time home, and additional endorsements offered.
+The career skills program office recommends students talk to each company prior to signing in order to make the best informed decision when it comes to pay, location, actual drive time, time home and additional endorsements offered.

-Collision Repair that teaches all aspects of trade except painting.
-Classes are tentatively scheduled to start every six weeks.
-Upon completion of the class, placement will be at Caliber Collision centers regionally, from California, south through Texas and then up the coast.
+A collision repair program that teaches all aspects of trade except painting, these classes are tentatively scheduled to start every six weeks.
+Upon completion of the class, placement will be at Caliber Collision centers regionally, from California south through Texas and then up the coast.
 Caliber is in 17 states and widely expanding.
-Any MOS is encouraged to apply as they teach all of the information needed.
-Company is looking for highly motivated personnel, looking to invest in this career.
+Any military occupational specialty is encouraged to apply as they teach all of the information needed.
+Company is looking for highly motivated personnel who are interested in investing in this career.
 Training is free of charge.

-Currently working with three departments.
-First, Fleet Management which is the preventative maintenance on all of the cities vehicles.
-Secondly, the Energy department, which is fixing cable lines as well as being dispatched to natural disaster areas.
-Finally, Water Treatment – requires previous experience.
-There is no designated class start dates with these programs, as we begin matching them when we have enough students interested.
+Currently, students will be working with three departments.
+First, fleet management which is the preventative maintenance on all of the city’s vehicles.
+Secondly, the energy department, which is fixing cable lines as well as being dispatched to natural disaster areas.
+Finally, water treatment – which requires previous experience.
+There is no designated class start dates with these programs as we begin matching when we have enough students interested.
 Training is free of charge.

-The Systems Applications & Products in Data Processing Course (SAP) is a high-demand business solutions, data processing and programming systems for Enterprise Resource planning (ERP) strategies to numerous companies across the globe in various industries.
-SAP is designed for Active-Duty Service- Members transitioning from Military Service.
-SAP is a fulltime training program – conducted during duty hours.
-Upon successful completion of the training program, graduates are marketable from mid-size to Fortune 500 companies globally that use SAP.
-The average salaries in the SAP industry are between $45,000- $100,000.
-Class address is Central Texas College – Fort Hood, Building 3202, Room 136.
+The Systems Applications and Products in Data Processing Course is a high-demand business solutions data processing and programming system for enterprise resource planning strategies targeted at numerous companies across the globe in various industries.
+SAP is designed for active-duty service members transitioning from military service.
+SAP is a fulltime training program conducted during duty hours.
+Upon successful completion, graduates are marketable from mid-size to Fortune 500 companies globally that use SAP.
+The average salaries in the SAP industry are between $45,000 to $100,000.
+Class address is Central Texas College in Fort Hood, Building 3202, Room 136.

-The Renewable Energy and Communications Tower Technician Program offers the certifications required for employment consideration in the wind, cell tower, and other industrial sectors.
-Certificates include Authorized Climber, Electrical and Electrical Metering Safety, Torque and Tension, First Aid & CPR, OSHA 10, Level 1 Crane Rigging, Signalperson, Capstan Hoist and CADWELD.
+The Renewable Energy and Communications Tower Technician Program offers certifications required for employment consideration in the wind, cell tower and other industrial sectors.
+Certificates include authorized climber, electrical and electrical metering safety, torque and tension, first aid and CPR, Occupational Safety and Health Administration 10, level-one crane rigging, signalperson, capstan hoist, and CADWELD.

 This training provides the knowledge and skills for a career climbing cell towers and wind turbines.

-A millwright is a high-precision craftsman or tradesmen who install, maintain, diagnose, and repair equipment such as compressors, pumps, conveyors, gas and steam turbines, monorails, and extruders.
-They can be found performing mission-critical work at coal, gas, nuclear, and alternative-energy power plants.
-Their skills are also vital in industries as diverse as automotive, aerospace, food processing, and pharmaceuticals.
+A millwright is a high-precision craftsman or tradesmen who installs, maintains, diagnoses and repairs equipment such as compressors, pumps, conveyors, gas and steam turbines, monorails, and extruders.
+They can be found performing mission-critical work at coal, gas, nuclear and alternative-energy power plants.
+Their skills are also vital in industries as diverse as automotive, aerospace, food processing and pharmaceuticals.

 This program is designed to furnish each participant with pre-employment training, requirements and preparation necessary to be work-ready and referred to any of our contracting partners in the industrial construction marketplace